swiss-seismological-service/DUGseis/docs/data_requirements.md

 ## StationXML Meta Data

-Meta data, e.g. location and instrument response information, must be available for each channel.
+Metadata, e.g., location and instrument response information, must be available for each channel.
 The channel identifiers must exactly match the channel identifiers in the ASDF files.